-18. School Day Alignment.
-Where possible, program staff intentionally emphasize alignment (e.g., content, time of day, workload, technology) with school day requirements for the enrolled child and other students in the individual's learning environment.
+18. School Day Alignment .
+Where possible, program staff intentionally emphasize alignment (e.g., content, time of day, workload, technology) with school day requirements for the enrolled child and other students ir the individual's learning environment.

 Is the practice currently being implemented with high fidelity?
-Does your team have the internal capacity to move this practice to Does your team require training or technical assistance about how implemented with nigh identy ! high fidelity? to implement this practice at high fidelity?
+Are you aware of a written policy about this practice?
+Do your program staff have capacity to implement this practice at high fidelity?
+Do your program staff require training or technical assistance about this practice